ASE A6 Electrical Electronics Practice Test

 - B. A faulty instrument panel voltage limiter.

 Answer A is wrong.
 High charging system voltage is typically caused by a faulty alternator voltage regulator; they adjust output voltage according to demands.

 Answer B is correct.
 The voltage limiter reduces and controls the voltage to the instrument gauges in the instrument panel.
-They regulate the voltage at or near 5 volts; a faulty voltage limiter results in high instrument cluster gauge readings.
+They regulate the voltage at or near 5 volts; a faulty voltage limiter produces high instrument cluster gauge readings.

 Answer C is wrong.
 Today's vehicles have hundreds of connectors, and any loose connection results in intermittent or no operation.

 Answer D is wrong.
-The ignition switch is not likely to result in this condition.
-They usually cause issues with engine starting and the vehicle's alarm system.
+The ignition switch will not likely result in this condition.
+They usually cause issues with the engine starting and the vehicle's alarm system.
 When the voltage limiter/regulator is faulty, the gauges read higher than the actual condition.

 19. The digital multimeter display illustrated above indicates:

 - D. 16 Volts

 Answer A is wrong.
 With a conventional manual multimeter, the user would either know beforehand or rotate the dial to find the appropriate range.

 Answer B is wrong.
 An auto-ranging multimeter automatically finds the range and indicates it on the screen for the technician.
 This is great when working with sensors, circuit boards, and resistors.